General Chemistry

 Photoelectric Effect and Compton Effect

-Photoelectric Effect ❒When a beam of light of sufficiently high frequency is allowed to strike a metal surface in vacuum, electrons are ejected from the metal surface.
-This phenomenon is known as Photoelectric effect and the ejected electrons Photoelectrons. ❒For example, when ultraviolet light shines on Cs (or Li, …
+– In this subject, we will discuss the Photoelectric Effect and Compton Effect Photoelectric Effect – When a beam of light of sufficiently high frequency is allowed to strike a metal surface in a vacuum, electrons are ejected from the metal surface. – This phenomenon is known as the Photoelectric …

 Read More »